Zheoni/cooklang-chef/docs/cli.md

     cargo install --path . --no-default-features --features "serve"
     ```

-    By default the web UI and the `serve` command will be enabled, you can skip compiling the web UI with:
-    ```sh
-    cargo install --path . --no-default-features --features
-    ```
+    If the `ui` feature is enabled and there is no `ui/build` dir, it will
+    result in a compile error.

     This will install the cli in the `cargo` install dir, in your home dir.
     If you followed the instructions when using `rustup`, this dir should be
     in your `PATH` and the binary accesible.

-5. Test it:
+6. Test it:
     ```sh
     chef help
     ```